rcarrata/rck-auth/README.md

 # RCK Auth Application

-Example App written in Golang for provide OpenID Authentication using JWT tokens
+Example App written in Golang for provide Authentication & Authorization using Json Web Tokens.

 ## Run with Docker / Podman